-This accelerated version of Harvards first-semester Fifth-Year Chinese (150a) course offers a kaleidoscopic overview of Chinese humanities and social science disciplines, including government and law, journalism and media, health and social welfare, economy and business, history and literature, and more.
-Drawing on authentic contemporary and historical Chinese sources (both print and non-print), the course will consolidate students advanced language ability, background knowledge, and independent initiative to pursue academic and non-academic endeavors in or related to China.
+This accelerated version of Harvard's first-semester Fifth-Year Chinese (150a) course offers a kaleidoscopic overview of Chinese humanities and social science disciplines, including government and law, journalism and media, health and social welfare, economy and business, history and literature, and more.
+Drawing on authentic contemporary and historical Chinese sources (both print and non-print), the course consolidates students' advanced language ability, background knowledge, and independent initiative to pursue academic and non-academic endeavors in or related to China.

-Note: all components of this course, including lectures, seminars, tutorials, and readings, will be in Chinese.
+Note: all components of this course, including lectures, seminars, tutorials, and readings, are in Chinese.

 EALC S-35 Study Abroad in Shanghai, China: Global Shanghai (33492)

 Note: This course includes a daily English-language lecture, followed by Chinese-language lectures, seminars, and tutorials.
-Course readings include English materials, but will be predominantly in Chinese.
+Course readings include English materials, but are predominantly in Chinese.